sjones4/n4j/README.md

   ./gradlew -Dclcip=your_cloudcontroller_ip \
             -Duser=user_to_log_into_host_as \
             -Dpassword=host_user_password \
-            -Dtest.single=suite_or_test_name \
+            -Dtest.filter=suite_or_test_name \
             test
 ```

+This will fetch an image to use for testing the cloud (~500MB required)

-Example of a suite is Ec2Suite, an example test is TestEC2DescribeInstanceStatus.
+An example of a suite is Ec2Suite, an example test is TestEC2DescribeInstanceStatus.

 Test results are output to the console, an HTML report is also generated, e.g.: